-Whether you are uncertain about going to college or you just need some reassurance you're on the right track, here are a few reasons to go to college:
+Whether you are uncertain about your plans or you just need some reassurance you're on the right track, here are a few reasons to pursue a post-high school credential:

-- Every bit of education you get after high school increases the chances you'll earn good pay.
-Most college graduates earn more money during their working years than people who stop their education at high school earn. - The more education you get the more likely it is you will always have a job.
+- Every bit of education you get after high school increases the chances you'll earn a living wage. - The more education you get the more likely it is you will always have a job.
 According to one estimate, by the year 2028 there will be 19 million more jobs for educated workers than there are qualified people to fill them. - Continuing education after high school is much more important for your generation than it was for your parents' generation.
 Today most jobs that can become a career require more than a high school diploma.
 Businesses want to hire people who know how to think and solve problems. - Education beyond high school gives you a lot of other benefits, including meeting new people, taking part in new opportunities to explore your interests, and experiencing success.

-Average yearly income by educational attainment

-Professional degree \$101,737

-Doctoral degree \$91,492

-Master's degree \$68,879

-Bachelor's degree \$55,864

-Associate's degree \$42,419

-Some college \$40,175

-High school graduate \$35,035

-High school dropout \$25,705

-Source: U.S. Census Bureau, 2010 data
+Average yearly income by educational attainment Professional \$101,737 degree Doctoral \$91,492 degree Master's \$68,879 degree Bachelor's \$55,864 degree Associate's \$42,419 degree Some \$40,175 college High school \$35,035 graduate High school \$25,705 dropout Source: U.S. Census Bureau, 2010 data

 (Earnings for full-time, year-round workers by educational attainment for worklife of approximately 40 years.

 Source: U.S. Census Bureau)